MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 ## Add a model

-In organizations that have different lines of business, you might need different models to score the corresponding leads<!--NOTE FROM EDITOR: Should this be "opportunities"?-->.
+In organizations that have different lines of business, you might need different models to score the corresponding opportunities.
 To accomplish this, you can add and publish multiple models that are specific to each line of business in your organization.
 To ensure that these models are accurate for your organization, you can choose custom attributes (fields) to be used to generate the opportunity score for a model.

 1. Go to the predictive opportunity scoring configuration summary page.